bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-2. As a User, I can Efficiently Use the Navbar, Footer, and Social Media Icons
+2. As a User, I can intuitively Use the Navbar, Footer, and Social Media Icons

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |